HicaroD/FindWord/README.md

 Soon.

 ## License
 This project is licensed under the MIT license.
+See [LICENSE](LICENSE).